Full Mouth Reconstruction in Potomac, MD

 How much does reconstruction cost, and is it worth the investment?

 Cost depends on the extent of treatment: how many teeth require restoration, whether implants are needed, and what materials are selected.
-A comprehensive reconstruction can range from $15,000 to $40,000 or more.
 When compared to the cumulative cost of repeated repairs, emergency visits, and eventual failures over 10 to 15 years, reconstruction often proves more cost-effective and prevents crisis situations.
+Please contact our office to schedule a consultation for accurate pricing for your case.

 What lifestyle adjustments are required during reconstruction?